2025 Fenway Bowl

-The 2025 Fenway Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at Fenway Park in Boston, Massachusetts.
-The Fenway Bowl game will feature teams from the Atlantic Coast Conference, American Athletic Conference or FBS independent Notre Dame.
-The game is scheduled to begin at 2:15 p.m.
-EST and will air on ESPN.
-The Fenway Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The game will be sponsored by cloud storage company Wasabi Technologies, the game will be officially known as the Wasabi Fenway Bowl.
+The 2025 Fenway Bowl was a college football bowl game played on December 27, 2025, at Fenway Park in Boston, Massachusetts.
+The fourth annual Fenway Bowl began at approximately 2:15 p.m.
+EST and aired on ESPN.
+The Fenway Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by cloud storage company Wasabi Technologies and was officially known as the Wasabi Fenway Bowl.